-She had seen it once before, back during their fight at the Tower of Heaven.
-"Grand Chariot..." she mumbled distractedly.
+Erza had seen it once before, back during their fight at the Tower of Heaven.
+"Grand Chariot..."

 Instinctively, Erza looked up and her eyes went wide.
 She didn't realised that she had stopped running.
 A flickering golden light, almost like a falling star, streaked in the sky above them.
 The shining object lost altitude rapidly, flying over her head towards the general vicinity where she knew the others were.

 Her heart sank.

 :Oi, Erza,: Natsu's voice broke through her self-induced trance.

 Erza hated that her voice wavered when she asked, "C-Can you see him?!
 I-Is he alive?!"

 :He looks like shit.: The Fire Dragon Slayer snorted. :He flew into a building and totally creamed it.
 Bastard's having trouble trying to stand though, but yeah... he's alive.:

 :Jellal has failed.
 Naruto-dono will undoubtedly be here soon.
 Erza-dono, we will require your assistance during this endeavour.
 Please hurry to our location once Wendy-dono is—: